Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

-Before we define formally the descriptive combinatorics complexity classes, we give a high-level overview on their connection to distributing computing for the readers more familiar with the latter.
+Before we define formally the measurable combinatorics complexity classes, we give a high-level overview on their connection to distributed computing for the readers more familiar with the latter.

-The complexity class that partially captures deterministic local complexity classes and hints the additional computation power that one can gets in the infinite setting is called $\borel$.
-First, by a result of Kechris, Solecki and Todor\v{c}evi\'c \cite{KST} the \emph{maximal independent set problem} is in this class for any bounded degree graph.\footnote{That is, it is possible to find a Borel maximal independent set, i.e., a maximal independent set which is, moreover, a Borel subset of the vertex set.} In particular, this yields that $\borel$ contains the class $\local(O(\log^* n))$ by the characterization of \cite{chang_kopelowitz_pettie2019exp_separation}, see \cite{Bernshteyn2021LLL}.
+The complexity class that partially captures deterministic local complexity classes and hints at the additional computational power that one can get in the infinite setting is called $\borel$.
+First, by a result of Kechris, Solecki and Todor\v{c}evi\'c \cite{KST} the \emph{maximal independent set problem} is in this class for any bounded degree Borel graph.\footnote{That is, it is possible to find a Borel maximal independent set; see the precise definitions later in this section.} In particular, this yields that $\borel$ contains the class $\local(O(\log^* n))$ by the characterization of \cite{chang_kopelowitz_pettie2019exp_separation}, see \cite{Bernshteyn2021LLL}.
 Moreover, (see the definition below) $\borel$ is closed under countably many iterations of the operations of finding a maximal independent set in some power of the graph, and of applying a constant local rule that takes into account what has been constructed previously.
 Therefore, the constructions in the class $\borel$ can use some unbounded, global, information.

-The ``truly'' local class in descriptive combinatorics is the class $\CONT$.
-As above the inclusion $\local(O(\log^* n))\subseteq \CONT$ holds in most reasonable classes of bounded degree graphs since it is possible to solve the maximal independent set problem in a continuous manner, see \cite{Bernshteyn2021LLL}.
+The ``truly'' local class in measurable combinatorics is the class $\CONT$.
+As above, the inclusion $\local(O(\log^* n))\subseteq \CONT$ holds in most reasonable classes of bounded degree graphs, since it is possible to solve the maximal independent set problem in a continuous manner, see \cite[Lemma~2.2]{Bernshteyn2021local=cont}.
 In the paper \cite{Bernshteyn2021local=cont}, Bernshteyn showed that, in the context of \emph{Cayley graphs} of countable groups, this class admits various equivalent definitions and the inclusion is in fact equality.